There is a certain process to be followed in order to recover a Li Ion battery, and specific tools to be used along the way.

 If you are asking yourself which tools you need to successfully revive (almost) any Li-Ion battery, here is the list:

-1. Digital multimeter – we need this tool simply to read the battery voltage, so we got an initial impression of the battery status.
-Fluke 107 AC/DC Current Handheld Digital MultimeterOpens in a new tab. would be a good choice.
+- Digital multimeter – we need this tool simply to read the battery voltage, so we got an initial impression of the battery status.
+Fluke 107 AC/DC Current Handheld Digital Multimeter would be a good choice.
 It is mid-priced, and it will come in handy for other repairs, as well.

-3. Safety glassesOpens in a new tab. – we must be cautious about our own safety.
+- Safety glasses – we must be cautious about our own safety.
 Working with old batteries could be risky.

-5. Spudger tool kitOpens in a new tab. – this is needed when you need to deconstruct specific types of batteries, such as laptop battery or power tool battery.
-I would recommend iFixit Pro Tech ToolkitOpens in a new tab. as a universal repair kit for all sorts of electronic devices including computers, smartphones, tablets, etc.
+- Spudger tool kit – this is needed when you need to deconstruct specific types of batteries, such as laptop battery or power tool battery.
+I would recommend iFixit Pro Tech Toolkit as a universal repair kit for all sorts of electronic devices including computers, smartphones, tablets, etc.

 Tips for Extending the Lifetime of Lithium-Ion Batteries